 The Subsidiary will be treated as a controlled foreign corporation (a "CFC"), and KraneShares Mount Lucas Managed Futures Index Strategy ETF will be a "United States shareholder" thereof.
 As a result, KraneShares Mount Lucas Managed Futures Index Strategy ETF will be required to include in its gross income each taxable year all of the Subsidiary's "subpart F income," which generally is treated as ordinary income; it is expected that virtually all of the Subsidiary's income will be "subpart F income."
 If the Subsidiary realizes a net loss, that loss generally will not be available to offset the KraneShares Mount Lucas Managed Futures Index Strategy ETF's inclusion of the Subsidiary's "subpart F income" in its gross income will increase the KraneShares Mount Lucas Managed Futures Index Strategy ETF's tax basis in its shares of the Subsidiary.
-Distributions by the Subsidiary to the KraneShares Mount Lucas Managed Futures Index Strategy ETF's tax basis in its shares of its previously undistributed "subpart F income" and will reduce the KraneShares Mount Lucas Managed Futures Index Strategy ETF's tax basis in those shares.
+Distributions by the Subsidiary to the KraneShares Mount Lucas Managed Futures Index Strategy ETF will not be taxable to the extent of its previously undistributed "subpart F income" and will reduce the KraneShares Mount Lucas Managed Futures Index Strategy ETF's tax basis in those shares.

 Although income from certain commodity investments held by the Subsidiary would not be qualifying income if received directly by the KraneShares Mount Lucas Managed Futures Index Strategy ETF, the Code provides that a RIC's "subpart F income" inclusions will be treated as qualifying income if the CFC distributes such income to the RIC during the year of inclusion.
-Further, the Service has issued Regulations providing that the annual net profit, if any, realized by the Subsidiary and included in the KraneShares Mount Lucas Managed Futures Index Strategy ETF's income under the subpart F rules will constitute "qualifying income" for purposes of remaining qualified as a RIC whether or not the included income is distributed by the Subsidiary to the KraneShares Mount Lucas Managed Futures Index Strategy ETF index Strategy ETF makes its investment in the Subsidiary as part of the KraneShares Mount Lucas Managed Futures Index Strategy ETF's business of investing in stocks and securities.
+Further, the Service has issued Regulations providing that the annual net profit, if any, realized by the Subsidiary and included in the KraneShares Mount Lucas Managed Futures Index Strategy ETF's income under the subpart F rules will constitute "qualifying income" for purposes of remaining qualified as a RIC whether or not the included income is distributed by the Subsidiary to the KraneShares Mount Lucas Managed Futures Index Strategy ETF makes its investment in the Subsidiary as part of the KraneShares Mount Lucas Managed Futures Index Strategy ETF's business of investing in stocks and securities.

 For U.S. federal income tax purposes, the Subsidiary is treated as a corporation.
 The Subsidiary would be subject to U.S. federal income tax, at the 21% rate currently applicable to U.S. corporations, on its net income that is treated as "effectively connected" with the conduct of a trade or business in the United States ("effectively connected income").
 In addition, the Subsidiary would be subject to a 30% U.S. branch profits tax in respect of its "dividend equivalent amount," as defined in Section 884 of the Code, attributable to effectively connected income.
-KraneShares Mount Lucas Managed Futures Index Strategy ETF expects that, in general, the activities of its Subsidiary will be conducted in a manner such that the Subsidiary will not be treated as engaged in the conduct of a U.S. federal tax on the Subsidiary's effectively connected income could significantly reduce the KraneShares Mount Lucas Managed Futures Index Strategy ETF's returns.
+KraneShares Mount Lucas Managed Futures Index Strategy ETF expects that, in general, the activities of its Subsidiary will be conducted in a manner such that the Subsidiary will not be treated as engaged in the conduct of a U.S. trade or business.
+There can be no assurance, however, that the Subsidiary will not recognize any effectively connected income.
+The imposition of U.S. federal tax on the Subsidiary's effectively connected income could significantly reduce the KraneShares Mount Lucas Managed Futures Index Strategy ETF's returns.